slittorin/home-assistant-setup/README.md

 1. Check versions of available docker images for InfluxDB at [Docker - InfluxDB](https://hub.docker.com/_/influxdb).
    - If you do not want the latest version, copy the version number.
+   - At time of writing the latest version is 2.1.1 (isolated with `sudo docker image inspect influxdb`).
-2. Create the directory `/srv/ha-history-db`, and the following sub-directory:
+2. Create the directory `/srv/ha-history-db`.
-   - `var/lib/influxdb` - To access the data (/var/lib/influxdb).
-   - `etc/influxdb` - To access the config file.
 3. For the file `/srv/.env` add the following content:
 ```
 HA_HISTORY_DB_HOSTNAME=localhost